Compression for Coinductive Rewriting and the Cut-Elimination of Non-Wellfounded Proofs: Infinitary rewriting: From strong convergence to coinduction

 where, as in \cref{def:fo-red}, we sometimes annotate $\red$ with the depth at which the rewriting step occurs.

-As in \cref{def:sconv-sequences-fo}, we write $s \redi t$ whenever there is a strongly converging β-reduction sequence from $s$ to $t$. \end{definition}
+As in \cref{def:sconv-sequences-fo}, we write $s \redi t$ whenever there is a strongly converging reduction sequence from $s$ to $t$. \end{definition}

-Observe that the constructions of first-order rewriting in a given \itrs (\cref{def:fo-red}) and of β-reduction (\cref{def:beta}) are particular cases of this definition applied to the derivations generated by the sets of rules $\mathcal D_\Sigma$ and $\mathcal D_{\Lambda}^{abc}$ from \cref{exa:dtree}, respectively. \Cref{the:M-equiv-C-fo,the:M-equiv-C-lambda}, which provided a coinductive presentation of strongly converging rewriting sequences in these particular settings, can also be extended to the general framework we introduced.
+The constructions of first-order rewriting in a given \itrs (\cref{ssec:fo}) and of β-reduction (\cref{ssec:lambda}) are particular cases of this definition applied to the many-sorted terms generated by the sets of construction rules $\mathcal D_\Sigma$ and $\mathcal D_{\Lambda}^{abc}$ from \cref{exa:dtree}, respectively.
+(In particular the root steps for a given \itrs are given by the first rule of \cref{def:fo-red}, namely by the closure of all rewrite rules under substitutions.) \Cref{the:M-equiv-C-fo,the:M-equiv-C-lambda}, which provided a coinductive presentation of strongly converging rewriting sequences in these particular settings, can also be extended to the general framework we introduced.